 What We Do

-The Marketing & Development Division promotes West Virginia Grown products to consumers.
+The Agriculture Business Development Division promotes West Virginia Grown products to consumers.
 It also provides training and other resources that help producers maximize their productivity and profits.
 The division also houses the Food Distribution Program, which delivers food to county school systems and agencies that serve low-income families.
 The division also oversees 10,000 acres of state-owned lands that are used to grow food for state institutions and provide training and agricultural development programs.

 What's Going On

 It’s time to go to the Farmers’ Market!
 Did you know you can

 sell your homemade jams, jellies, cookies, cakes, pies and bread that you make

 in your home kitchen at farmers’ markets?
 But first, you need to have a label